EllyasGit/PiZero-ObjectDetection/README.md

 ### Author

-Created by [Your Name/Username] for the "Drone101" Project.
+Created by EllyasGit for the "Object Detection" Project.